AllayMC/Allay/docs/plugin_development/how_plugin_works.md

 - ...

 When a plugin is enabled, the plugin's `onEnable()` method is called.
 Correspondingly, the `onDisable()` method of the plugin is called when the plugin is closed.

-When you uninstall a plugin, the `onUnload()` method of the plugin is called.